Lyme misdiagnosis in children

 “Of the 554 children who the treating clinicians thought were unlikely to have Lyme disease (score 1–3), 65 (12%) had Lyme disease,” according to Nigrovic and colleagues from the Division of Emergency Medicine at Boston Children’s Hospital.

-12% of children thought not to have Lyme disease, actually had the disease, study finds.
+12% of children thought not to have Lyme disease actually had the disease, the study found.

 Meanwhile, a significant number of children could have been over-diagnosed.
 “Of the 127 children who the treating clinicians thought were very likely to have Lyme disease (score 8–10), 39 (31%) did not have Lyme disease,” writes Nigrovic.